 Still No Response After Interview?

 What to do in case you have not received any replies to your follow up emails?
 The first thing you need is to verify the email adress you have sent to is valid.
-You can do it with help of our free email verification service.
+You can do it with help of our free email verifier.
 If it’s OK, check that it has been more than two days without counting weekends.
 Do not rush the receiver.
 As long as you know how to write a follow up email after no response, do it properly.
 Use the same email thread to follow up once more.
 You can use this example as a template: “Hello, I am writing just to check whether you have received my previous emails.
 I follow up for updates considering our recent interview for a (position).
 Please, inform me about the results when you have time.
 Thanks.”

 This point is like a tread through the article, as you may notice.
 The fact is some people consider their email should be answered immediately.
 But we are talking about business correspondence.
 Even in a case of working with only job applications, the recruiter can read dozens and even hundreds of emails daily.
 So give them at least 48 hours (or more) to get to your letter.
 However, if you feel it is time to take everything in your own hands, you can switch the receiver, in case there was more than one person in your interview.